-Transportation from the SGN Airport to Ho Chi Minh City
+Getting from SGN Airport to Ho Chi Minh City

-Figure 20 minutes by car from SGN to downtown Ho Chi Minh City (HCMC) and up to an hour at rush “hour”.
+Figure 20 minutes by car from SGN to downtown Ho Chi Minh City (HCMC) without much traffic and up to an hour at rush “hour”.

 Cheapest Method from SGN Airport to Ho Chi Minh City

 Your cheapest method, if you are departing between 05:45 and 18:00 (check schedule to ensure these times haven’t changed), would be to jump on Bus #152 (departs about every 15 minutes) at the SGN Airport (a map of the entire network is here).
 To find the bus, you need to head right after leaving the international terminal or a right when exiting the domestic terminal and crossing the street to the island).
 It brings you to Ben Thanh Market (which is not the end of the route – so look at the guide in the next paragraph) which is within the District 1 zone.
-The rate in January 2017 was 5,000VND.
-If you have a giant backpacker bag, they will charge you as if its an additional person (which it is, I suppose).
+The rate has been unchanged for many years and, still, in March 2022 was 5,000VND.
+If you have a giant backpacker bag, they may charge you as if its an additional person (which it is, I suppose).